 Get up close and personal to the animals at the zoo

 Visit the animals at Taronga Zoo Sydney with their incredible waterside address just a 12-minute ferry ride north from Circular Quay.
-Taronga Zoo Sydney houses more than 4,000 animals from various exotic and native species, including gorillas, tigers, leopards, chimpanzees, giraffes, Australian sea lions, kangaroos and koalas.
+Taronga Zoo Sydney houses more than 4,000 animals both native and exotic, including gorillas, tigers, leopards, chimpanzees, giraffes, Australian sea lions, kangaroos and koalas.
 Once you’ve been up close with the animals, experience the wildlife from a new perspective by tackling the treetop Wild Ropes – more than 60 high rope challenges over four courses, including zip-lines, rope climbs and suspended bridges.
-For the ultimate sleepover, book the Roar & Snore experience, allowing you to stay in sarafi-style tents at the zoo and encounter animals up close.
+For the ultimate sleepover, book the Roar and Snore experience, allowing you to stay in safari-style tents at the zoo and encounter animals up close.

 Spend the day at the Sydney Opera House